Speech therapy services through the lifespan

 - Cognitive communication disorders: Difficulty with cognition and language related language, including difficulty recalling what was said, difficulty comprehending, difficulty with verbal reasoning, difficulty with concentrating on conversation

 - Stuttering/fluency disorders: Difficulty with speech fluency, repeating words / partial words, difficulty getting words out, extra non speech noises

 - Voice disorders: hoarse or harsh vocal quality, nasal vocal quality, problems with vocal loudness

 - Communication following a laryngectomy, as well as rehab following treatment for head and neck cancers

 Speech therapy is part of CMH’s Concussion Rehabilitation Program team

-As part of concussion rehabilitation, speech therapy helps assess and treat impairments in attention/concentration, processing speed, memory, reading comprehension, word retrieval, organization, reasoning, insight, judgement, problem solving, and self-awareness.
+As part of the program, speech therapy assesses and treats impairments involving concentration, processing speed, memory, reading comprehension, word retrieval, reasoning, critical thinking, and range of motion.

-Ask your physician for a referral for the CMH Post Concussion Rehabilitation Program.
+Ask your physician for a referral to the CMH Concussion Rehabilitation Program.

 Embracing speech therapy at CMH: a patient testimonial